South Africa’s FSCA licensed 248 crypto firms in 2024

 - In 2023, the FSCA asked crypto companies to apply for a license before the end of the year and declared companies that continued to operate outside its purview illegal.

 - Other African countries have been more measured and slower in regulating virtual assets.
-While some countries have adopted a wait-and-see approach, others have outrightly banned cryptocurrencies.
+While some have adopted a wait-and-see approach, others have outright banned cryptocurrencies.

 - Last year, despite a nationwide crackdown on peer-to-peer crypto asset trading, the Nigerian SEC granted provisional licenses to two crypto companies — Busha and Quidax.

-- The licenses were issued under the SEC’s regulatory sandbox program, the accelerated regulatory incubation program (ARIP).
+- The licenses were issued under the SEC’s regulatory sandbox, Accelerated Regulational Incubation Program (ARIP).